jmann-williams/ecommerce-pattern-library/_products/cactus-jack.md

 product: "Cactus Jack"
 description: |
-  SClassic look in all the comforts of combed cotton, a timeless number that's ready to become a staple in your every day wardrobe rotation.
+  Classic look in all the comforts of combed cotton, a timeless number that's ready to become a staple in your every day wardrobe rotation.
 image: "/images/socks/cactus-jack.jpg"
 cost: 9.99
 colors: